 The key ingredients in moisturizers are humectants and emollients.
 Humectants, which include urea, glycerin, alpha hydroxy acids, and lanolin and mineral oil, hold moisture in the skin and absorb water from the air.
 Emollients, which include lanolin, minteral oil and petroleum, replace lipids and smooth out the skin.
 Keep in mind, however, that some moisturizers may contain fragrances, and almost all have preservatives to prevent bacterial contamination.
 These are the two most common skin irritants in moisturizers, so stop using a product if you notice any adverse reactions. [source: Mayo Clinic]

 Simply adding moisturizer to your cleaning routine can change the way your skin responds to dryness, no matter what season.
-For lots more information on skin care, see the links on the next page.
+For lots more information on skin care, see the links below.